Pablo Morillo

 After the end of the war, in 1814, Morillo was named Captain General of Venezuela and given command of an Expeditionary Army to defeat the rebellions in New Granada and Venezuela.
 This expeditionary force of 60 ships and 10,000 men left Spain in early 1815, arriving in Venezuela in the spring of 1815.
 Morillo led a successful campaign to reconquer New Granada.
 His victory at the Siege of Cartagena earned him the title of Count of Cartagena.
 He successfully reconquered New Granada in 1816 and ordered the execution of various independence leaders as well as the confiscation of their assets.

-In 1817, he returned to Venezuela, where Simon Bolivar had begun a new campaign to liberate Venezuela from Spanish rule.
-He fought Bolivar to a stalemate, then he managed to best him at the Third Battle of La Puerta in 1818, where he was wounded and successfully defended the capital, Caracas, from Boilvar's forces.
+In 1817, he returned to Venezuela, where Simón Bolívar had begun a new campaign to liberate Venezuela from Spanish rule.
+He fought Bolívarto a stalemate, then he managed to best him at the Third Battle of La Puerta in 1818, where he was wounded and successfully defended the capital, Caracas, from Bolívar's forces.
 This earned him the title of Marquess of La Puerta.
-After the loss of New Granada in 1819, the war shifted, and in 1820 Morillo signed an armistice with Bolivar and later also signed the treaty on "War Regularization."
+After the loss of New Granada in 1819, the war shifted, and in 1820 Morillo signed an armistice with Bolívar and later also signed the Treaty of Armistice and Regularization of War.
 After repeated requests for retirement, Morillo was finally given royal approval and returned to Spain in 1821.
 After his service in South America he was appointed Captain General of New Castille in May 1821, a position from which he resigned the following year.
 In 1832 he was appointed captain general of Galicia, a position he left for health reasons in 1835.
 He died in the French city of Baregés, where he had gone to take medicinal baths, on July 27, 1837.